solid-contrib/specification-tests/README.md

   Scenario: The title of another scenario
     * another set of steps
 ```
+The example above shows the use of tags.
+If you tag a feature, the tag is applied to all scenarios and combined with any
+tags on individual scenarios.
+The tag names should describe functionality that is optional so that testers can choose to
+skip tests that are not appropriate to the server being tested.
+For example, you would tag any tests that only work for
+servers implementing ACP with `@acp`.

 The keywords `Given`, `And`, `When`, and `Then` in the `Scenario` are for the benefit of human readers of the script.
 To
 the test harness they simply denote steps in the procedure and have the same meaning as `*`.
 They make it easier to gain